 In these you'll find my insider tips from my experience on the UCLA admissions committee on what it takes to get into a top medical school.
 You'll also learn the tricks I used to ace your USMLE's and land your top choice residency.

-Just click on any Princeton Review link or banner on this or any other page on the site, use the code Insider150, then once you make your purchase, email me through the contact page here.
+Just click on any Princeton Review link or banner on this or any other page on the site, use the code Insider150, then once you make your purchase, email me your purchase receipt at email@example.com.
 I'll email you the books right away!

 P.S.
 If you'd rather see a video review, check out my YouTube video here.